Toric Multivariate Gaussian Models from Symmetries in a Tree: Acknowledgments

 \section{Acknowledgments}

-We thank Elizabeth Allman, Pablo Maz\'on, John Rhodes, and Anna Seigal for helpful discussions.
+We thank Elizabeth Allman, Jack Jeffries, Pablo Maz\'on, John Rhodes, and Anna Seigal for helpful discussions, {and the referee for helpful comments}.
 EC and AM were supported by the National Science Foundation under Grant DMS-2306672.
-EC was supported by an REU at the University of Michigan funded under this grant.
-AR was supported by fellowships from ``la Caixa” Foundation (ID 100010434), with code LCF/BQ/EU23/12010097, and from RCCHU.
+AR was supported by fellowships from ''la Caixa'' Foundation (ID 100010434), with code LCF/BQ/EU23/12010097, and from RCCHU.
 Most of the work was done in Pierce Hall 212A (SEAS) at Harvard University.